-The LEOSAR constellation has a minimum of four satellites; in 2016, there were five LEOSAR satellites in the constellation.
+The LEOSAR constellation has a minimum of four satellites; in June 2022, there were four operational LEOSAR satellites in the constellation.

 Global, non-continuous coverage of the Earth is achieved.
 The coverage is not continuous because polar orbiting satellites can only view a relatively small portion of the Earth at any given time.
 The radius of the footprint is about 3,000 kilometres.
 Figure 3.8 shows the footprint of a LEOSAR satellite.